Back to blog

 How NextPage Plans PWA Development

 NextPage treats PWA development as an architecture decision, not a trend label.
-We start by mapping the users, workflow, access patterns, target devices, offline needs, integrations, data sensitivity, and long-term mobile roadmap.
-Then we recommend responsive web, PWA, hybrid, or native based on the smallest build path that can prove the business case.
+We map users, workflows, target devices, offline needs, integrations, data sensitivity, acquisition path, support model, and long-term mobile roadmap before recommending responsive web, PWA, hybrid, or native.

-If the PWA path fits, we define the service-worker strategy, install experience, performance budget, browser matrix, API contracts, analytics, and QA plan before development starts.
+If the PWA path fits, we define the service-worker strategy, install experience, performance budget, browser matrix, API contracts, analytics, QA plan, and maintenance ownership before development starts.
 If native is the better choice, we say that early so the team does not force a web architecture into a mobile-first problem.

 If you are deciding between PWA, native, hybrid, and responsive web, start by estimating the first release with the custom software cost estimator.
 It will help separate the features you need now from the platform investments that can wait.